 *House of Vacuums does not make any claims regarding medical treatment for allergies or asthma.
 Items advertised are for "relief" purposes only.
 If you suffer from allergies or asthma, you should speak to your physician or allergist right away.
 Allergies and asthma are potentially life-threatening conditions.

-As a Miele dealer, we will often receive well-cared for Mieles in the shop when the owner trades up to a new model.
+As a Miele dealer of 20+ years, we will often receive well-cared for Mieles in the shop when the owner trades up to a new model.
 We only deal in lightly-used Sebo vacs, Miele canisters and Riccar uprights.
 We do not sell used machines by Electrolux, Kirby, Dyson, Shark, etc.

 So we will occasionally have a pre-owned vacuums available.
 These are sold on a first-come, first-serve basis.
 We do not have a waiting list and these are the only used machines we sell.

 No, we only take them as trade-ins, giving a credit toward the purchase of a new vacuum.

 What do you do with the trade-Ins?: